openbakery/OBInjector/README.md

 If this property is in the public header or in a private category does't matter.

-The last set is to tell the injector that it should inject the dependencies to the ViewController.
-The pattern for this is that, always the creater of in instance is responsible for triggering the injector.
+The last thing is to tell the injector that it should inject the dependencies to the ViewController.
+The pattern for this is that always the creater of an instance is responsible for triggering the injector.
-In this case the ViewController is the root view controller, therefor the AppDelegate is responsible for this, so we add the following code to the `- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {` method:
+In this case the ViewController is the root view controller, therefor the AppDelegate is responsible for tiggering the injection, so we add the following code to the `- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {` method:

 ```
 [self.injector injectDependenciesTo:self.window.rootViewController];
 ```

-If the ViewController now creates a new ViewController, or a push segue was defined in the storyboard, the ViewController is now responsible to trigger the injection to the new view controller.
+If the ViewController now creates another view controller, or there is a segue in the storyboard that displays a child view controller, the ViewController is now responsible to trigger the injection to the new view controller.

 To make this simple there is a category on NSObject that helps here: